-Join us for our Annual Meeting January 25, 2026
+Join us for our Annual Meeting on January 25, 2026

 *If you are attending the Annual Meeting on Facebook Live and YouTube, please make sure to comment telling us all who are watching (first and last names, please!) so that we can verify a quorum.